How to Make Camper Skirting Out of Foam Board Insulation

 Materials We Used for Skirting Our Fifth Wheel with Foam Board

-• 1-inch thick foam board insulation.
-The kind we used had silver reflective material on one side which goes inside to reflect heat back under your RV.
-You can use a thicker type of foam board, but 1-inch worked fine for us and is the cheapest.
+- 1-inch thick foam board insulation.
+The kind we used had silver reflective material on one side, which goes inside to reflect heat under your RV.
+You can use a thicker foam board, but a 1-inch one worked fine for us and was the cheapest.

-• White duct tape.
+- White duct tape.
 We used duct tape to join pieces of foam board at the seams.
-We chose white duct tape so that it would match the foam board and be less visible.
+We chose white duct tape to match the foam board and be less visible.

-• Tent stakes.
+- Tent stakes.
 We used tent stakes to hold the skirting in place along the bottom.
-This will only work if you have a dirt ground that you can pound stakes into.
-I’ll provide ideas for holding the skirting in place on other types of ground at the end of this article.
+This will only work if you have a dirt ground to pound stakes into.
+At the end of this article, I’ll provide ideas for holding the skirting in place on other types of ground.

-• A tape measure for measuring your camper in order to determine how much foam to buy, and for measuring the foam board for cutting.
+- A tape measure for measuring your camper to determine how much foam to buy, and for measuring the foam board for cutting.

-• Something to cut the foam board with.
-We first tried a utility knife (the kind that uses razor blades) and found that a regular knife worked better.
+- Something to cut the foam board with.
+We first tried a utility knife (the kind that uses razor blades) but found that a regular knife from the kitchen worked better.

 Video of the Installation Process

-We recorded a video demonstrating the process as we made the skirting.
-Watch below or keep reading for a step-by-step tutorial.
+We recorded a video demonstrating the process of making the skirting.
+Watch below, or keep reading for a step-by-step tutorial.

 Step 1.
 Measuring & Cutting

-The first step is to measure your camper and determine how much foam insulation you’ll need.
+The first step is to measure your camper and determine how much foam insulation you need.

 This will depend on the length of your camper and how high your camper sits off the ground.
 If you’re parked on a slope, you’ll probably have more space on one end of your camper and need more foam to cover the height.